 - Lecture 8: Failure of equal frequency assumption for DNA.
 Site models.
 Examples: 3' splice sites, 5' splice sites, protein motifs.
 Site probability models.
 Comparing alternative models.

 - Lecture 9: Weight matrices for site models.
 Weight matrices for splice sites in C. elegans.
 Score distributions.
 Limitations of site models (variable spacing, non-independence).

 - Lecture 10: Hidden Markov Models: introduction; formal definition.
 HMM examples: -- splice sites; 2-state models; 7-state prokaryote genome model.
 Reading: Siepel et al.

 - Lecture 11: Probabilities of sequences; computing HMM probabilities via associated WDAG.
-HMM Parameter estimation: Viterbi training, Baum-Welch (EM) algorithm; specialized techniques.
+HMM Parameter estimation: Viterbi training, Baum-Welch (EM) algorithm.

-- Lecture 14: Detection of evolutionarily conserved regions using Phylo-HMMs (cont'd).
-Information theory: entropy.
-Information inequality.
+- Lecture 15: Detection of evolutionarily conserved regions using Phylo-HMMs (cont'd).
+Multiple alignment using HMMs.

-- Lecture 15: Distributions with maximum entropy.
+- Lecture 17: Information inequality.
+Distributions with maximum entropy.
 Boltzmann distribution.
 Coding theory/data compression, uniquely decodable codes.
 Kraft inequality, entropy & expected code length.

 OTHER RELEVANT COURSES AT UW: